FAITH FORMATION NEWS!!

 Special Sacraments Class

-This program is designed for the initiation of new students joining the Parish, in grades 3 through 8 who have not yet received Reconciliation or First Eucharist.
+This program is designed for the initiation of new students joining the Parish, in grades 3 through 9 who have not yet received Reconciliation or First Eucharist.
 They will receive the required religious instruction and sacramental preparation by being placed in age appropriate classes with a catechist for video classes at this time.
 Students must complete one year of regular Faith Formation for 2020-2021, before registering for a Special Sacrament Class.
 Please call Jackie Sullivan at the parish office for more information.

 Policies and Procedures

-Regular and routine attendance is expected of all children registered for classes.
+Regular and routine attendance is expected of all children and families registered for classes.
 Attendance at class should be a priority on your child’s scheduled Faith Formation day.
-We ask that parents respect the timing of the classes and not continually pick up children early or arrive late because of other activities they may be involved in.
+There is a mandatory attendance policy requirement for students attending Sacrament Preparation Classes.

 Good behavior by the student is expected while in class.
-If a student’s behavior is continually disruptive to the class after being corrected by the teacher, the student will be removed from class to the Resource Room.
-If the behavior persists, the parents will be called.
-Most behavior problems can be corrected through the cooperative efforts of the teacher, parents, and staff.
+If a student’s behavior is continually disruptive to the class after being corrected by the catechist, the student will be removed from the video meeting and the parents will be called.
+Most behavior problems can be corrected through the cooperative efforts of the catechist, parents, and staff.

 Homework & Class Materials

-Homework is assigned at the discretion of the teacher.
-Parents should review their child’s workbook and folders after each class to know if work has been assigned and to be familiar with the curriculum.
-A syllabus for each grade can be obtained from your child’s teacher or from staff in the Resource Room in Enrichment Center 2.
+If homework has been assigned, parents should review their child’s workbook after each class to know if work has been assigned and to be familiar with the curriculum.
+A syllabus of curriculum and class dates will be provided to parents.

 Arrival & Dismissal